steqeq/0000/README.md

 ### Hardware Support
 ROCm is focused on using AMD GPUs to accelerate computational tasks such as machine learning, engineering workloads, and scientific computing.
-In order to focus our development efforts on these domains of interest, ROCm supports a targeted set of hardware configurations which are detailed further in this section.
+In order to focus our development efforts on these domains of interest, ROCm supports a targeted set of GPUs with compatible host CPUs which are detailed further in this section.

 #### Supported GPUs
 Because the ROCm Platform has a focus on particular computational domains, we offer official support for a selection of AMD GPUs that are designed to offer good performance and price in these domains.